SEC fines two companies for improperly reporting earnings, first in 'EPS Initiative'

 The SEC said this enabled Fulton to belatedly reverse an allowance for bad loans in the second quarter of 2017, when it otherwise would have fallen short of analyst forecasts, creating “an appearance of consistent earnings trends.”

-In a statement, Interface said it has improved oversight and cooperated with the SEC.
-Fulton and its outside lawyer did not immediately respond to requests for comment.
+Interface said in a statement it has improved oversight and cooperated with the SEC.

+Fulton said in a separate statement it has strengthened its process for valuing its mortgage servicing rights portfolio.

-Reporting by Jonathan Stempel in New York; editing by Jonathan Oatis and Steve Orlofsky
+Reporting by Jonathan Stempel in New York; editing by Jonathan Oatis, Steve Orlofsky and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.